Mighty Fine Logo

 Responsive on all devices

 Most content management systems have cross-platform capability due to the responsive architecture that they are built with — it’s pretty much a given these days.
 Designing for each device is a lot easier now because many of the themes that WordPress supports do a lot of the heavy lifting while you are developing.
 The platform carries over elements to each screen size while creating.
 However, you will need to tweak the design for each device because the landscape is different between desktops and phones.
-While they will not always be exactly the same, you will be able to create the same brand experience for each device.
+While they will not always be exactly the same, you can create the same brand experience for each device.
 Consistency is key!

 Hosting and optimization

 Hosting can be one of the biggest issues when it comes to performance.
 The two biggest choices are shared hosting and cloud hosting.
 There are a lot of attractive offers out there for shared hosting plans that might sound too good to be true and probably are.
 Don’t sacrifice performance for the price.
 Bad hosting can be a huge contributor to poor performance.
-With shared hosting you’ll be taking a portion of a server that’s populated with many other websites, thus sharing resources of that server.
+With shared hosting, you’ll be taking a portion of a server populated with many other websites, thus sharing resources of that server.

 Cloud hosting is a network of connected virtual and physical cloud servers.
-The cloud ensures greater flexibility and scalability for your website.
-It also means that your site will not be bottlenecked as you might be with a cheap shared hosting plan.
-Cloud hosting will deliver a better performance which will make your site load faster.
-We use SiteGround’s Google Cloud Hosting service with built-in caching capabilities.
-Optimizing your website’s speed is crucial for good UX and conversion.
-Seconds matter, because a slow website will be less likely to convert.
+The cloud ensures greater flexibility and scalability for your WordPress business website.
+It also means your site will not be bottlenecked as you might be with a cheap shared hosting plan.

 Updates